newrelic/nri-flex/docs/basics/configuration.md

   with the `Sample` prefix concatenated.
     - For example, `name: FolderSize` would make Flex to create events named `event_type: FolderSizeSample`.

-In addition to the fields that define the name of the sample, each `apis` entry requires the type of API to parse data from, and, optionally, a list of [functions](../apis/functions.md) for processing the data coming from the API.
+In addition to the fields that define the name of the sample, each `apis` entry requires the type of API to parse data from, and, optionally, a list of [functions](../basics/functions.md) for processing the data coming from the API.

-For a list of currently supported APIs, see [`Officially supported APIs`](creating_configs.md#OfficiallysupportedAPIs).

-## Cache
+### <a name='Cache'></a>Cache

 Flex by default stores the result of an API execution in it's internal cache.
 You can then use this cache as input to another API for further processing.